-With the opening of the Unlicensed National Information Infrastructure (U-NII) bands above 6 GHz, procedures for assessing the peak spatial incident Power Density (psPD) compliance testing in the reactive near-field, i.e., at distances smaller than $\lambda/5$, are required.
+With the opening of the Unlicensed National Information Infrastructure (U-NII) bands above 6 GHz, procedures for assessing the peak spatial incident Power Density (psPD) compliance testing in the reactive near-field, i.e., at distances smaller than $\lambda/5$, is required.
 SPEAG and the IT'IS Foundation (Zurich, Switzerland) have joined forces in a research collaboration to develop novel methods for compliance testing of devices operating between 6 - 10 GHz.
-A first report was published in October 2020 and provides a workaround for distance smaller than $\lambda/5$ [6] using the developed Plane-to-Plane Phase Reconstruction (PTP-PR) Algorithm used in Module mmWave V2.x.
+A first report was published in October 2020 and provides a workaround for distances smaller than $\lambda/5$ [6] using the developed Plane-to-Plane Phase Reconstruction (PTP-PR) Algorithm used in Module mmWave V2.x.
 However, the required measurement effort and the resulting uncertainties were not satisfactory.

 Recently, SPEAG and IT'IS achieved a breakthrough by developing a novel equivalent source reconstruction (ESR) algorithm, that models an unknown and inaccessible transmitter as a set of distributed known auxiliary sources below the surface of the device enclosure.
-The positions, amplitudes, and phases of these sources are then determined to optimally reconstruct the measured near-fields.
+The positions, amplitudes, and phases of these sources are then determined to reconstruct the measured near-fields optimally.
 As a result, the transmitters inside any enclosure can be replaced with these equivalent sources in any radiation problem, including exposure assessment scenarios.
-The novel method has been submitted for publication [9] and a first implementation is now available in DASY8 Module mmWave V3.0 and Sim4Life V7.0.
+This method is published [9] and implemented in DASY8 Module mmWave V3.2 and Sim4Life V7.2.